 First Aid Steps for Jellyfish Stings

 A box jellyfish sting requires prompt medical attention.
-The patient must leave the water immediately so that they can obtain first aid and other life-saving measures.
-The next steps include:
+The patient must leave the water immediately to obtain first aid and other life-saving measures.
+The following steps include:

 - Wash the affected area with acetic acid for at least half a minute.
-Toxicologists in North America recommend using vinegar wash as a major part of treatment.
-In the Indo-Pacific region, they recommend using acetic acid first, as vinegar can make the symptoms worse.
+Toxicologists in North America recommend using vinegar wash as a significant part of treatment.
+They recommend using acetic acid first in the Indo-Pacific region, as vinegar can worsen symptoms.

-- Nematocytes and tentacles on the body should be removed with the use of tweezers.
-A credit card can also be used for this, but the pressure must be moderate to prevent the release of further toxins.
+- Nematocytes and tentacles on the body should be removed using tweezers.
+The use of credit cards is also possible, but the pressure must be moderate to prevent the further release of toxins.